world-zero/world-zero/doc/backend/EntitiesAndRepos.md

 As you would expect, the various repo interfaces mirror the entity interface chains and branches, adding and adjusting as they go.

+In the interest of time, the entity repos don't have many entity-specific function members.
+As these are just going to be variations of a `SELECT` query, this decision seems reasonable at the time of writing.